Aandri99/Signal-procesing/Intro to Red Pitaya.rst

 Set OUT1 and OUT2 to be sines of the same frequency of 1000Hz, with equal amplitude.
 Set OUT2 to have a phase of 90 degrees.

 .. image:: media/image9.png
-   :name: schematic of the circuit
+   :name: Reference waveforms out1
    :align: center

 .. image:: media/image10.png
-   :name: schematic of the circuit
+   :name: Reference waveforms out2
    :align: center

 Fig. 9: Reference waveforms